Odotocodot/Lively4Flow/Readme.md

 ## Features

-See all your lively wallpapers at a glance.
+See all your Lively wallpapers at a glance.

 ```
 lw {your search}